Juan Carlos Alderete

-Juan Carlos Alderete (born 19 September, 1952) is an Argentine trade unionist, social activist and politician, and the leader of the Corriente Clasista y Combativa (CCC), the labour wing of the Revolutionary Communist Party.
+Juan Carlos Alderete (born 19 September 1952) is an Argentine trade unionist, social activist and politician, and the leader of the Corriente Clasista y Combativa (CCC), the labour wing of the Revolutionary Communist Party.
 He rose to prominence in the late 1990s due to his role in the Piquetero movement.

-Since December 2019, he has been a National Deputy representing Buenos Aires Province.
-He sits in the Frente de Todos bloc.
+From 2019 to 2023 he was a National Deputy representing Buenos Aires Province.
+He sat in the Frente de Todos bloc.

 Early and personal life

 Alderete was born on 19 September 1952 in Salta, in Northeastern Argentina.
 His father was a CGT leader.
 The eighth of nine children, he dropped out of primary school when he was 9 years old.
 From an early age, he was a firm believer in the ideal of the Socialist revolution and admired Che Guevara.
 When he was 14, Alderete ran away from his home intending to go to Cuba and join the Revolution, but was ultimately stopped by his father in Tucumán.
 He moved to Buenos Aires aged 15, where he started working as a dishwasher in a restaurant in La Paternal.

 He currently lives in Barrio María Elena, in La Matanza, which was initially an occupied territory.